mahyark/tennis-refactoring-kata-php/README.md

 	`./vendor/bin/phpunit`

-# Autor original
+# Original author

-Este repositorio es simplemente una versión adaptada del repositorio original de Emily Bache's ubicado en https://github.com/emilybache/Tennis-Refactoring-Kata
+This repository is simply an adapted version of Emily Bache's original repository located at https://github.com/emilybache/Tennis-Refactoring-Kata